PROGRAMS Collaborative Quality Initiatives

 - Improving appropriate inpatient antimicrobial use for patients with pneumonia and positive urine cultures

-- Improving care of the hospitalized patient with sepsis (both on the medical wards and the intensive care unit)
+- Improving the care of the hospitalized patient with sepsis (both in the medical wards and the intensive care unit)

 Results